reuben-dutton/recipe-processor/README.md

 # Current pipelines:

 These instructions assume that you are using CRFSuite.
-If you're using CRF++, sorry - some of these might need some additional work.
+If you're using CRF++, sorry - some of these might need some additional effort if you want to make them work properly.

 ## Training a model: